Manisha Ganguly: Media appearances

 Ganguly has stated that OSINT investigations help confirm ground reality during war and fact-check claims made by state actors.

 In 2023, following the Twitter takeover by Elon Musk and banning of ElonJet, Ganguly expressed concern for Twitter becoming "an inhospitable platform for the OSINT community".
 Ganguly also criticised the verification of the account of assassinated journalist Jamal Khashoggi by Musk for Twitter Blue, tweeting: "Jamal Khashoggi deserves better".
 She attributed the new verification rules on X to the disinformation put out by OSINT accounts, and "OSINT grifters".

 Ganguly has served on the video jury of the Digital Investigative Journalism festival in Modena since 2023.

 Recognition and awards

 Ganguly has won a number of awards for her work including the 2020 George Weidenfeld Special Preis for Courageous Reporting.
 In April 2021, Ganguly was included by Forbes magazine on their annual 30 Under 30 in the media category.
 International awards include MHP 30 to watch under 30 in 2021 and 2020, and Women of the Future Award.

 She has won two Amnesty International Media Awards for Best Investigation in 2020 and 2023, the European Press Prize Special Award in 2024, and shortlisted for the One World Media Award for Coronavirus Reporting.
 She has been shortlisted for Outstanding Young Journalist at the Asian Media Awards in 2020, and for the Broadcast Awards in 2021, three times for the Press Gazettes British Journalism Award 2024, and twice for the UK Press Awards 2024.
+In 2025, she received two nominations for the Daphne Caruana Galizia Prize for Journalism by European Parliament, two nominations for the Foreign Press Association awards, including for Story of the Year for her Gaza reporting, and shared a win for the European Centre for Press and Media Freedom award.